Zuehlke/kwiz/README.md

 ### Known Issues

-Somehow the pure URL without any trainling path seems notto work yet - which is a bug in current WebConfig that our most valued developer IntelliJ Junie was not yet able to fix.
+* Somehow the pure URL without any trailing path seems not to work yet - which is a bug in current WebConfig that our most valued developer IntelliJ Junie was not yet able to fix.